SymfonyCasts/asset-mapper/sfcasts/tailwind.md

 It doesn't matter where you put this, but I'm going to move it into the `bin/` directory and rename it to `tailwindcss`... instead of that long name.
-Finally, because other machines - like the computers of our co-workers or the machine that deploys our site - might be different, let's ignore this file.
+Finally, because other machines - like the computers of our co-workers or the machine that deploys our site - might need a different version of this file, let's ignore it.

 So yes, this *does* mean that everyone will need to download their *own* Tailwind binary.